-The archive as I leave it will be saved as World Database of Happiness; Version 1.
-That first version will be stored in the Library of Erasmus University Rotterdam and be kept available on the internet.
-Continued availability of this last version under my responsibility will be supported by the Foundation for the Study of Happiness.
+The archive was saved as World Database of Happiness; Version 1.
+That first version is stored in the Library of Erasmus University Rotterdam and be kept available on the internet.
+Continued availability of this last version under the responsibility of Ruut Veenhoven is supported by the Foundation for the Study of Happiness.

 Colleague scientists can build on this findings archive in two ways: continuation of the database as a whole or prolongation of parts of it.